Ligaments of the lower limb

 - Anterior Sacroiliac Ligament - It forms the anteroinferior component of the joint capsule.
 It courses from the pre-auricular surface of the ilium to the third segment of the sacrum.
 Note that the pre-auricular surface of the ilium is the area just anterior to the auricular surface, which is the area of articulation between the ilium and the sacrum.

-- Posterior Sacroiliac Ligament - This ligament covers the interosseous sacroiliac ligament as well as exiting dorsal rami of the sacral nerves.
+- Posterior Sacroiliac Ligament - This ligament covers the interosseous sacroiliac ligament as well as exiting posterior rami of the sacral spinal nerves.
 It forms the communication between the posterior superior iliac spine, as well as part of the iliac crest to the lateral and intermediate sacral crests.

 - Interosseous Sacroiliac Ligament - It fills the gaps between the ilium and sacrum at the posterosuperior aspect of the joint, deep to the posterior sacroiliac ligament.